-The students’ journey begins in their arrival city: Raleigh, NC (RDU International Airport).
-Shortly after their arrival, the students will travel as a group to Duke University, North Carolina, where the students will spend two intensive days participating in guest lectures and training sessions, etc. On the second day of the program, the students will be traveling to the remote village of Williamson, West Virginia.
+Participants begin their journey in Raleigh, NC (RDU International Airport).
+Shortly after their arrival, participants will travel as a group to Duke University, North Carolina, where they will spend two intensive days participating in guest lectures and training sessions.
+On the second day of the program, participants will travel to the remote village of Williamson, West Virginia.
 Williamson is a town of about 3000 inhabitants deep in the beautiful Appalachian mountains of West Virginia, USA, whose rugged inhabitants have been devastated by natural disasters and economic hardship.

 Only recently has the city been protected by a floodwall in response to deadly flooding along the Tug Fork River in 1977 and again in 1984.
 The local economy is largely fueled by coal mining, an industry in rapid decline.
 The decline is so severe that it recently brought former Secretary of State Hillary Clinton to the city to discuss the problems of poverty and healthcare in this community.

 NOTE: GPSA for Health programme in West Virginia starts and ends at RDU International Airport in Raleigh, North Carolina.